Step-By-Step Guide to Creating a Shared Mailbox in Google Workspace

 Expert Verified

-In this guide, we’ll walk you through how to set up both options and help you decide which one makes the most sense for your team.
+In this guide, we’ll walk through how shared mailboxes work in Google Workspace and show you how to set one up for your team.

 Table of Contents